jennschiffer/timbles.js/readme.md

 ## Note

-This was made within a few days for jqCon Chicago on 9/12/2014 and therefore is incomplete and not well documented.
+This was made within a few days for jqCon Chicago on 9/12/2014 and therefore is incomplete and not documented as well as I'd like.
 This is what I get for having to launch something whenever I give a talk.
 I'll refine this and add more features while retaining the philosophy of staying simple.

 **MOST IMPORTANTLY: HAVE FUN.**